RLEC 4.3.0-230 Release Notes (August 2, 2016)

 Workaround: You must manually stop and restart the synchronization process after the resharding of the source database is done.

-Workaround: You must manually increase the “slave buffer” size through rladmin.
+Workaround: You must manually increase the “replica buffer” size through rladmin.
 In order to find the appropriate buffer size please contact Redis support

-Issue: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or slave shard through rladmin to a node on the same rack-zone as its corresponding master or slave shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.
+Issue: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or replica shard through rladmin to a node on the same rack-zone as its corresponding master or replica shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.

 Workaround: In the scenario described above, you must use rladmin to manually migrate the shard, to a node on a valid rack-zone in order to ensure rack-zone awareness compliance.